 Funded by Lilly Endowment Inc., the ECFFM initiative began in 2012 and is supporting projects at 67 ATS member schools to conduct research into financial issues facing students, to develop new strategies for decreasing financial burdens on students, to create and strengthen educational programs in financial literacy for pastoral leaders, and to use partnerships to address these issues.

 To enhance the effectiveness of the initiative, ATS is providing additional expertise, facilitating peer learning, and capturing and disseminating what is learned.
-Below are resources that have been created or recommended by participating schools:
+Resources that have been created or recommended by participating schools are available in several categories:

 Data and reports produced by schools and other entities, including: